krishaamer/green-filter-research/research/literature/web3.md

     @adamkiewiczGreenwashingSustainableFashion2022
 -   @centobelliSlowingFastFashion2022 per year uses 9B cubic meters of
     water, 1.7B tons of CO2, 92 million tons of textile waste.
--   In @europeanenvironmentagencyTextilesEnvironmentRole2022, European
-    Environment Agency (EEA) estimates based on trade and production data that EU27 citizens consumed an average 15kg of textile products per person per year. @kohlerCircularEconomyPerspectives2021:
-    Globally 87% of textile products are burned or landfilled after 1st consumer use.
+-   @kohlerCircularEconomyPerspectives2021: Globally 87% of textile
+    products are burned or landfilled after 1st consumer use.
 -   @marrucciImprovingCarbonFootprint2020 Italian retail supermarkets
     carbon footprint?
 -   @leungGreenDesign2021 There’s a growing know-how on how to produce